sneakytreesnake/CrownCooler/README.md

 - improve overall cooling performance by accomodating very large fans
 - provide uniform cooling from all directions
 - be lightweight and easy to maintain
-- be compatible with standard voron stealthburner carriage and extruder mounting parts
+- be compatible with standard voron stealthburner carriage
+- be compatible with all extruder combinations that are compatible with the stealthburner system
 - work with klickyprobe & euclid probe.

 **This mod is still a BETA.
 Expect issues - but let me know about them so I can fix them.**